NJ1219/AWS-Projects/README.md

 | age              | AMAZON.NUMBER        | How old are you?                                                          |
 | investmentAmount | AMAZON.NUMBER        | How much do you want to invest?                                           |

 The `riskLevel` custom slot will be used to retrieve the risk level the user is willing to take on the investment portfolio.
-Create this custom slot as follows:
+The custom slot was built as follows:

 * Select the `+` icon next to 'Slot Types' in the 'Editor' on the left side of the screen.
 * Choose `create custom slot` from the resulting display window.